techlabksbg/t-watch/src/apps/README.md

     mkdir shoppinglist

- ## Find an icon and create a .h file out of it
+ ## Find an icon and create a icon.c file out of it
  For our shopping list app I'd like to have a shopping cart as icon.
 Luckily, there is this very nice site, https://openmoji.org which lets me use the icons if I give credit and share alike.
  That's fair for me!